 Coronavirus Aid, Relief, and Economic Security Act Executive Summary

-On Wednesday night (March 25, 2020), the Senate passed the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”), which is primed to inject $2 trillion into the economy in response to the COVID-19 national emergency.
-This article will provide a high-level summary of the CARES Act as passed by the U.S. Senate (The CARES Act is NOT yet law), with more detailed summaries to follow.
+On Friday, March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”), which is primed to inject $2 trillion into the economy in response to the COVID-19 national emergency, became law.
+This article will provide a high-level summary of the CARES Act as passed by the U.S. Senate, with more detailed summaries to follow.

 - Small Business: The CARES Act establishes a “paycheck protection” program so that small businesses have an incentive to keep employees on payroll; the program also offers debt forgiveness if certain employee retention and pay benchmarks are met.